 I feel an unusual amount of pressure in writing about this week’s film Hocus Pocus (DVD/Download).
 What was once a charming (and admittedly scary) movie to 10-year old Liz Locke has since morphed into a cult classic that people my age are REALLY nostalgic for.
 Is it simply because Hocus Pocus was always “on” when we were kids?
 Is it the enduring appeal of a talking cat?
 Sarah Jessica Parker’s cleavage?
 After a recent re-watch, I’m still not sure I’m a member of the H.P. cult, but it sure does bring back memories.

 Hocus Pocus is an unusually dark movie in the Disney canon.
 Not only does it feature a trio of Salem witches who suck the life out of small children and bury the bones under their house, but there are also frightening graveyard chase scenes and an oddly critical view of virginity.
-Honestly, I didn’t even know what a virgin was when this movie came out, thinking it was probably a euphemism for ‘stupid’.
-What other excuse is there for lighting a black-flame candle made from the fat of a hanged-man (kid’s movie here folks!), knowing it might bring some evil witches back from the dead?
-Total virgin move.
+Honestly, I didn’t even know what a virgin was when this movie came out.
+It was merely the excuse given for lighting a black-flame candle made from the fat of a hanged-man (kid’s movie here folks!), knowing it might bring some evil witches back from the dead.
 Bette Midler, Sarah Jessica Parker, and Kathy Najimy are the ideal level of fun and creepy in their portrayal of the Sanderson Sisters, and in terms of cinema witches, it’s great to see the evil variety for a change, instead of the charming seductress.
 Not since Margaret Hamilton painted her skin green and summoned her monkeys have I been so terrified to see a woman fly through the air.

 Because I consider this a somewhat adult movie, it deserves an adult beverage to go along with it.
 I didn’t get this recipe from a book of spells, but it does make me feel a little more youthful.
 Maybe that’s just the alcohol buzz.
 While watching Hocus Pocus, I recommend drinking a Glorious Morning Mule.